-Facilitator Responsibilities: AWIPS Proficiency Test Install & test WES exercise WSR-88D DISTANCE LEARNING OPERATIONS COURSE WARNING DECISION TRAINING BRANCH AWIPS OPERATOR PROFICIENCY EXAM...EVALUATOR materials VERSION DATE 100% Testing instructions The following exam contains 40 questions that require the student to perform certain operations and/or make appropriate verbal responses.
-Many questions are worth 1 opinits each, with the rest worth more.
+Facilitator Responsibilities: AWIPS Proficiency Test Install & test local WES exercise WSR-88D DISTANCE LEARNING OPERATIONS COURSE WARNING DECISION TRAINING BRANCH AWIPS OPERATOR PROFICIENCY EXAM...EVALUATOR materials VERSION DATE_____100% Testing instructions provided with AWIPS Convective Warning The following exam contains 40 questions that require the student to perform certain operations and/or make appropriate verbal responses.
+Many questions are worth 1 or 2 points each, with the rest worth more.
 There are a total of 100 possible points.
 The exam should be completed in 100 minutes or less.
-Please give students a few minutes to read over the instructions before beginning the exam. provided with AWIPS Convective Warning The student will use an AWIPS D-2D workstation (with at least OB9.0 loaded), preferably in practice mode, to perform all functions.
-The Tople 1 Student Guide the AWIPS User Manual, personal notes or pre-award office procedures on the AWIPS user Manual, personal notes or pre-award office procedures on the AWIPS workstation are not allowed.
-You may review items on the exam with the student before the exam, but during the exam pisses do not provide any assistant Fundamentals release Proctor AWIPS Proficiency You are the evaluator, and responsible for administering this test.
+Please give students a few minutes to read over the restructions before beginning the exam.
+Fundamentals release Proctor AWIPS Proficiency Test The student will use an AWIPS 0.20 vorbation (with at least 0.09.0 loaded), pretrainly in practice mode, to perform all functions.
+The Topic 1 Student Guide, the AWIPS User Manual, personal notes or pre-awed office procedures on the AWIPS workstand nor en of allowed.
+You may review terms on the exam with the student before the exam, but during the exam please do not provide any assistant to the student. and Hazard Services Proficiency Test You are the evaluator, and responsible for administering this test.
 Keep track of time for the student.
-You may clarify questions, but please do not give hints or let then know if their answer is right or wrong unless, n you copioni, their wrong answer prevents them from correctly answering subsequent questions.
-In these situations, the skident must acknowledge that their have made their final attemet prict to use: Test and Hazard Services Proficiency Test
+You may clarify questions, but please do not give hints or let them know if their answer is right or wrong unless, in your opinion, their wrong answer prevents them from correctly answering subsequent questions.
+In these situations, the student must acknowledge has the hause made their final attempt critor to you.
+Set up "RAC in the Cloud" workstation two 27" monitors

-Your facilitator must also install and test the WES exercise materials (unless they've already been installed) and proctor the AWIPS Proficiency Test and Hazard Services Proficiency Test.
-Instructions are provided with the AWIPS Convective Warning Fundamentals release and the Hazard Services delta training release.
+Your facilitator must also install and test the local WES exercise materials (unless they've already been installed) and proctor the AWIPS Proficiency Test and Hazard Services Proficiency Test.
+Testing instructions are provided with the AWIPS Convective Warning Fundamentals release.